smartyshaman/anantshiva.github.io/_posts/2027-03-28-singapore-politics-socrates.md

 There are better things to do with my time.

 That’s where I’m at right now.
 Maybe that’ll change.
 But for now, I’d rather focus on what I can actually control.

-*Note: This isn’t a political post.
-It’s not an argument.
-It’s not meant to convince anyone of anything.
-It’s just me thinking out loud about something I’ve been reflecting on lately.*